 Regional Investment Plan

-The work on the Plan is governed by a Steering Group, comprising senior representatives of each of the local authorities and the Regional Council, Wellington Regional Economic Development Agency (WREDA) and NZTA.
-The local government mayors and chief executives have also played an integral role.
+The work on the Plan was governed by a Steering Group, comprising senior representatives of each of the local authorities and the Regional Council, Wellington Regional Economic Development Agency (WREDA) and NZTA.
+The local government mayors and chief executives also played an integral role.

 The development of a regional investment plan that will feed into the WRS which aims to support the development of a resilient and diverse economy – one that retains and creates high value jobs, supports the growth of high value companies and improves the region’s position in relation to the national GDP and national employment.

 Analysis – input from economic data and extensive stakeholder interviews

 Strategy – reviewing and synthesising local strategies into a coherent regional strategy that focuses on future opportunities